Rodney McLeod

-Rodney McLeod Jr. (born June 23, 1990) is an American football safety who is a free agent.
-McLeod played college football at Virginia and signed with the St. Louis Rams as an undrafted free agent in 2012.
-He has also played for the Philadelphia Eagles, and won a Super Bowl with them in 2017.
+Rodney McLeod Jr. (born June 23, 1990) is an American former professional football player who was a safety for 13 seasons in the National Football League (NFL).
+McLeod played college football for the Virginia Cavaliers and signed with the St. Louis Rams as an undrafted free agent in 2012.
+He has also played for the Philadelphia Eagles, with whom he won a Super Bowl in 2017, the Indianapolis Colts and the Cleveland Browns.

-High school career
+Early life

 McLeod attended DeMatha Catholic High School in Hyattsville, Maryland where he played as a safety.

 Considered a three-star recruit by 247Sports.com, he chose Virginia over Syracuse and Virginia Tech.

 College career

 McLeod played college football for Virginia.
 He finished all four years with 190 tackles, six interceptions, one sack, 17 pass deflections, and three forced fumbles.